 SIROCCO – ideal for private and corporate clients, Sirocco’s crew are exceptional with events.
 Ability to host 100 guests for the race.
 Sirocco sleeps 12 guests in six cabins so it’s great for an extended French Riviera yacht charter.
 Priced from €162,5k for five days plus berth, APA and VAT.

 Spectator expectations evolve all the time and it’s a perennial challenge for the promoters to pursue new ideas and keep the fan experience fresh and exciting.
 In Monaco, race fans can relax at pop-up bars along the streets in La Condamine or wander by Place d’Armes where the mood is interactive with live music, big screens and bars sustaining the lively atmosphere.

 Fans can buy VIP access to parties with driver and celebrity appearances, invited guests revel in unforgettable entertainment at the Red Bull Energy Station, or they can simply soak up the ambience at private soirées on multi-deck yachts where conversations about Champagne and chicanes extend well after dusk.

 Alexander continues: “We have a lot of returning and referral clients who appreciate being up close to the event from privileged berths alongside the circuit, to pit lane walks and after-parties on superyachts.
 You can feel the pulse and excitement everywhere in Monaco.
-Clients on yachts understand the benefits of having their brand displayed to a global audience, however the Monaco Grand Prix goes beyond that – there is a huge respect for this circuit and the traditions of racing”.
+Clients on yachts understand the benefits of having their brand displayed to a global audience, however, the Monaco Grand Prix goes beyond that – there is huge respect for this circuit and the traditions of racing”.

-Rebecca Whitlocke is a freelance writer based on the French Riviera, specialized in bringing destinations to life with a luxury twist.
+Rebecca Whitlocke is a freelance writer based on the French Riviera, specialising in bringing destinations to life with a luxury twist.
 She has contributed to yachting publications and luxury media in ten countries around the world.